Rollins

 Completing the Rollins General Education Requirements

-Transfer students who enter Rollins with a completed Associate of Arts (AA) degree from a regionally accredited institution are waived of the Rollins general education requirements and will matriculate with junior standing.
+Transfer students who enter Rollins with a completed Associate of Arts (AA) degree from a regionally or nationally accredited institution are waived of the Rollins general education requirements and will matriculate with junior standing.
 Students entering Rollins without a complete AA degree can complete the Rollins general education requirements by transferring in courses that equate to these requirements.

 Transferring Major Required Courses